This is the multi-page printable view of this section. Click here to print.

 bytes

-Process [Running]The number of processes currently running
+Process [Running]Number of currently running processes

 • Windows only